vmware/vmware-aria-operations-integration-sdk/docs/references/mp-init.md

 ### Language

-Every project has the same inner server infrastructure; however, adapters can be written in other languages.
-Currently, we support the following languages:
+Adapters can be written in the following languages:

 - Java
 - Python